CharlieGaynor/RLdog/README.md

 # PyRL
 Environment Agnostic RL algorithm implementations using Pytorch.

+-- Work in progress, not too much done yet :) --

 Code is type-hinted & uses minibatches - a common downfall to public libraries

 Currently 4 DQN-style algorithims implemented - see exmples.ipynb for one particular environment tested